nullvalue0/WiRSa/README.md

 ## SLIP / PPP Gateway Mode

-The PPP Gateway mode enables TCP/IP networking for vintage computers with PPP client support.
-This allows systems like classic Macs, Windows 3.x, or other retro computers to browse the web and access network services.
+The SLIP/PPP Gateway modes enables TCP/IP networking for vintage computers with proper support and TCP stack.
 Tested with Windows 98 Dial-up Networking and ETHERSL/mTCP under DOS.

 You can activate these gateway modes directly from their menu (over serial or on OLED display), or by dialing a special number.
+No need to flash a different firmware!
-Call '777' or 'PPP' to enable the PPP gateway.
+**Call '777' or 'PPP'** to enable the PPP gateway.
 PPP automatically assigns an IP address, so leave DHCP selected in your settings.
-Call '7547' or 'SLIP' to enable the SLIP gateway.
+**Call '7547' or 'SLIP'** to enable the SLIP gateway.
 SLIP requires you to manually specify your IP address.
 Try using Gateway: 192.168.7.1, Client: 192.168.7.2, DNS Server: 8.8.8.8.
 Remember to set these values both in the WiRSa SLIP menu and in your networking configurating on the computer.

 ## Diagnostics